-There are many party appetizers that your guests will go crazy for.
-Don’t forget to make extra Buffalo Chicken Dip, Fontina Mushroom Artichoke Dip, and Hot Crab Dip.
-You party will be a success with an array of the best dips.
+There are many cheesy dips that your guests will go crazy for.
+Don’t forget to make extra Garlic Parmesan Spinach Dip, Crab and Artichoke Dip, and Hot Crab Dip.

 Ever since the very first time I tried Spinach Artichoke Dip at a restaurant, I fell in love with it.
 That was also the first time I tried artichoke and realized what I was missing in my like.
 Not just the artichoke, but the whole cheesy, creamy combo.